Mandia12/VBA-Challenge/README.md

 ## Tools

-* Python: Used for scripting and data processing.
+* Visual Basic: For scripting and data processing.
-* pandas: Utilized for data manipulation and storage in DataFrames.
 * Excel: The source of the stock data worksheets.

 ## How to Use